Chios: Roman period

 During the Third Macedonian War, thirty-five vessels allied to Rome, carrying about 1,000 Galatian troops, as well as a number of horses, were sent by Eumenes II to his brother Attalus.
 Leaving from Elaea, they were headed to the harbour of Phanae, planning to disembark from there to Macedonia.
 However, Perseus's naval commander Antenor intercepted the fleet between Erythrae (on the Western coast of Turkey) and Chios.
 According to Livy, they were caught completely off-guard by Antenor.
 Eumenes' officers at first thought the intercepting fleet were friendly Romans, but scattered upon realizing they were facing an attack by their Macedonian enemy, some choosing to abandon ship and swim to Erythrae.
 Others, crashing their ships into land on Chios, fled toward the city.
 The Chians however closed their gates, startled at the calamity.
 And the Macedonians, who had docked closer to the city anyway, cut the rest of the fleet off outside the city gates, and on the road leading to the city.
 Of the 1,000 men, 800 were killed, 200 taken prisoner.'

 After the Roman conquest Chios became part of the province of Asia.

+In the spring of 14 BC, King Herod of Judaea, known for his extensive architectural projects, funded the construction of a stoa on Chios, which had suffered destruction during the Mithridatic War.
+Additionally, he settled the outstanding taxes owed by the people of Chios to the Romans.

 Pliny remarks upon the islanders' use of variegated marble in their buildings, their appreciation for such stone above murals or other forms of artificial decoration, and the cosmetic properties of the local earth.
-The marble from Chios, called marmor chium or "portasanta" today, became one of the most desireable and expensive in the Roman world and later.
+The marble from Chios, called marmor chium or "portasanta" today, became one of the most desirable and expensive in the Roman world and later.
 It has a pinkish coloured background containing yellow-orange, brown and grey spots of variable shape and size, separated by whitish or red veins.
-The name "portasanta" derives from the door jambs of St. Peter’s Basilica, Rome, being made of this marble.
+The name "portasanta" derives from the door jambs of St. Peter's Basilica, Rome, being made of this marble.

 According to the Acts of the Apostles, Luke the Evangelist, Paul the Apostle and their companions passed Chios during Paul's third missionary journey, on a passage from Lesbos to Samos.